-Preview of the step by step Hanging Bat drawing tutorial
+Preview of the Bat Tutorial

 - Eraser.
-Large ones you can hold in your hand do a much better job than just the pencil tip erasers, especially when erasing leftover pencil lines after tracing.
+Large ones you can hold in your hand do a much better job than just the pencil tips.

 - Black Sharpie Marker.
-These fine point permanent markers make nice black lines, have a good tip for coloring, and never bleed when they get wet.
-Use them in areas with good ventilation and add extra paper underneath for table protection.
+These fine point permanent marker pens make nice black outlines, have a good tip for coloring, and never bleed when they get wet.
+Use them with good ventilation and add extra paper underneath to protect your tables.

 - Prang Crayons.
 These are a bit softer than other crayons so they sometimes look like oil pastels.
-They also have a some nice brown shades that Crayola does not have in the smaller boxes.
+They also have a some nice brown shades that Crayola does not have unless you buy their larger boxes.

 - Crayola Crayons.
 The reliable brand that always works well.
-The 24 pack has some of my favorite golden orange and yellow colors, and seem a bit richer than ones Prang has.
+The 24 pack has some of my favorite golden orange and yellow colors that seem a bit richer and warmer than the ones Prang has.

 Time needed: 1 hour.

-How to Draw a Bat
+How to Draw a Bat in 9 Easy Steps

-- Make guidelines.
-Draw a branch.
+- Draw a branch.

-- Finish with the other wing.
+- Finish the body with the other wing.

-- Start the outside of the ears.
+- Start the outside shape of the ears.

 - Finish the inside of the ears.

-- Draw ear details and feet.
+- Draw the ear details and feet.